 Quick Impact Placebased (QuIP) Grant

-The grant is designed to fund the type of space enhancement and community transformation that sparks community wide conversation and creativity.
-It is the belief of both OCRA and IOTD that these types of social and built environments should occur at the local level and be community driven.
+This grant is designed to fund the type of space enhancement and community transformation that sparks community wide conversation and creativity.
+It is OCRA's belief that these types of social and built environments should occur at the local level and be community driven.
 It is the people, places and spaces that make Indiana a great place to live.
 Placemaking involves a working partnership with local governments, residents, community groups, and organizations as well as business and community agencies.
-OCRA and IOTD encourage these projects to be community unique and locally inspired.
+OCRA encourages these projects to be community unique and locally inspired.

 - Schools (all schools such as elementary - high school, college, university, and trade & vocational)